 TDP

-TDP is a measurement of heat dissipation, but it also provides you an estimate of how many watts you’ll need to operate your card at factory settings.
+TDP measures heat dissipation but also estimates how many watts you’ll need to operate your card at factory settings.
 (Nvidia is switching to TGP, or Total Graphics Power, which refers to the total power of the card.)

 If you’re using a 400-watt power supply unit (PSU) with an overclocked 95-watt CPU and wish to add a card with a 250-watt TDP, you’ll almost definitely need to upgrade the PSU.

-Read Next – 5 Best CPU For League of Legends in 2022
+Read Next – 5 Best CPUs for League of Legends

 Power Connectors

 All strong gaming cards use more power than the usual maximum of 75W provided by the x16 PCIe slot.
-As a result, these cards need the use of additional PCIe power connections, which are available in 6- and 8-pin configurations.
+As a result, these cards need additional PCIe power connections, which are available in 6- and 8-pin configurations.

-(The RTX 30-series cards from Nvidia use 12-pin links, but they also come with 8-pin to 12-pin adapters.)
+(The RTX 30-series cards from Nvidia use 12-pin links but have 8-pin to 12-pin adapters.)
 Some cards have one of these connections, while others have two or three, and 6- and 8-pin ports may coexist on the same card.

 Clock speed

 This is essential.
-Some cards with the same GPU (for example, an RTX 3060 Ti) will be factory overclocked to a little higher speed, which may result in a minor variation in frame rates.
+Some cards with the same GPU (an RTX 3060 Ti) will be factory-overclocked to a slightly higher speed, which may result in a minor variation in frame rates.

 Memory speed, core counts, and architecture must all be considered in addition to clock speed.
 On cards with the same GPU, better cooling often overcomes clock speed.